Renminbi: Commemorative issues of the renminbi banknotes

 In 1999, a commemorative red ¥50 note was issued in honour of the 50th anniversary of the establishment of the People's Republic of China.
 This note features Chinese Communist Party chairman Mao Zedong on the front and various animals on the back.

 An orange polymer note, commemorating the new millennium was issued in 2000 with a face value of ¥100.
 This features a dragon on the obverse and the reverse features the China Millennium monument (at the Center for Cultural and Scientific Fairs).

 For the 2008 Beijing Olympics, a green ¥10 note was issued featuring the Bird's Nest Stadium on the front with the back showing a classical Olympic discus thrower and various other athletes.

 On 26 November 2015, the People's Bank of China issued a blue ¥100 commemorative note to honour China's aerospace science and technology.

 In commemoration of the 70th anniversary of the Renminbi, the People's Bank of China issued 120 million ¥50 banknotes on 28 December 2018.

 In recognition of the imminent 2022 Winter Olympics, the People's Bank of China issued ¥20 commemorative banknotes in both paper and polymer in December 2021.

-In recognition of the imminent 2024 and 2025 Chinese New Year celebrations, the People's Bank of China issued ¥20 commemorative banknotes in polymer.
+In recognition of the imminent since 2024 Chinese New Year celebrations, the People's Bank of China issued ¥20 commemorative banknotes in polymer.